darwinia-network/crab-docs/docs/builders/interact/waffle-mars.md

 ## Introduction

 [Waffle](https://getwaffle.io/) is a library for compiling and testing smart contracts, and [Mars](https://github.com/EthWorks/Mars) is a deployment manager.
 Together, Waffle and Mars can be used to write, compile, test, and deploy Ethereum smart contracts.
-Since Pangolin is Ethereum compatible, Waffle and Mars can be used to deploy smart contracts to a Pangolin development node or the Pangolin.
+Since Darwinia is Ethereum compatible, Waffle and Mars can be used to deploy smart contracts to a Darwinia development node or the Pangolin.

 Waffle uses minimal dependencies, has syntax that is easy to learn and extend, and provides fast execution times when compiling and testing smart contracts.
 Furthermore, it is [TypeScript](https://www.typescriptlang.org/) compatible and uses [Chai matchers](https://ethereum-waffle.readthedocs.io/en/latest/matchers.html) to make tests easy to read and write.